Harvesting, Curing and Storing Onions

 Cut the tops off the onion, to about an inch from the bulb.
 Trim off dried

-Now, continue to cure the onion bulbs.
+Continue to cure the onion bulbs.

-be warm and well ventilated.
+should be warm and well ventilated.

 Cure bulbs for an additional 2 -3 weeks.